Dense Integer-Complete Synthesis for Bounded Parametric Timed Automata: Conclusion

 \subsection{Summary}

 We introduced here an extrapolation for symbolic states in parametric timed automata (PTAs) that contains not only clocks but also parameters.
-We then proposed three algorithms that always terminate for PTAs with bounded (but dense) parameter domains, and output symbolic constraints that define dense sets of parameter valuations that are guaranteed to be correct and containing at least all integer points.
+We then proposed three algorithms that always terminate for PTAs with bounded (but dense) parameter domains, and output symbolic sets of parameter valuations that define dense sets of parameter valuations that are guaranteed to be correct and containing at least all integer points.

-Synthesizing not only the integer points but also the real-valued points is of utmost importance for the robustness or implementability of the system.
+Synthesizing not only the integer points but also the rational-valued points is of utmost importance for the robustness or implementability of the system.
 In fact, one can even consider any degree of precision instead of integers (\eg{} a degree of precision of $\frac{1}{10}$) by appropriately resizing the constants of the PTA (\eg{} by multiplying all constants and all parameter bounds by 10).
 This makes possible the synthesis of an underapproximated result arbitrarily close to the actual solution.

+Our experiments using \romeo{} and \imitator{} show that our algorithms ensure termination for case studies that were otherwise unsolvable using these model checking engines, and incur an acceptable overhead otherwise.